What Happens to an Abandoned Trademark?

 What is an Abandoned Trademark?

+A trademark must be continuously used in commerce for you to retain your rights to it — if you fail to do so, the mark may be deemed abandoned.
+Otherwise, trademark protection can ultimately last indefinitely, as long as it is maintained.
+Trademark abandonment occurs when the owner has not used the mark and has no intention to resume use.
+Abandonment can be inferred based on the circumstances surrounding the nonuse.
+If a mark has not been used for three years, this may be considered prima facie evidence of abandonment.
 If you can demonstrate that you intend to resume use of the mark through advertising or distribution, you may be able to rebut the nonuse presumption.
 In addition, nonuse may be excused if you can show proof that you had no control over the circumstances leading to the nonuse.
+Other common causes of trademark abandonment may include:

 A trademark can also be abandoned before it has been registered.
 A USPTO application may be deemed abandoned if you did not file a response to an office action response, an Extension of Time, or a Statement of Use.
 In these cases, the USPTO will notify you that your application has been relinquished by sending a Notice of Abandonment.
 However, you may still have the option to revive your abandoned application.